HanumathRao/debug_and_dev_utilities/multithreaded_stock_quotes/README.md

 **How to run :**

 		1. Python : Make sure that you use Python 2.7 and then just type : python multithreaded_stock_quotes.py
-		2. Powershell : Double click the multithreaded_stock_quotes.bat file.
-The script will ask for a symbols file.
-An example symbols file is provided.
-		3. C# : See instructions at the end of this readme regarding how to build C# project on Linux ( Mono ) and Windows
+		2. C# : See instructions at the end of this readme regarding how to build C# project on Linux ( Mono ) and Windows

 **How does Yahoo Finance API work :**